-When allergies make your nose stuffed up, an antihistamine won't help.
+allergies make your nose stuffed up, an antihistamine generally don't help.
 But a decongestant might.

 Decongestants come in pills, liquids, nose drops, and nasal sprays.
 Many are available without a prescription.
 Common decongestants include: